nextarch/SIG-Microservice/README.md

 ## Introduction

-SIG-Microservice is committed to providing a standardized service discovery and governance solution for distributed and microservice architecture.
-It applies to heterogeneous infrastructure such as multi-language, multi-framework, different runtime environments and hybrid cloud scenario.
+Microservice SIG is committed to providing a standardized service governance solution for distributed and microservice architecture.
+This solution consists of specification, realization and best practice.
+It applies to heterogeneous infrastructure and development mode such as multi-language, multi-framework, different runtime environments and hybrid cloud scenario.

 ## Specification